Managing Risks with Potent Pharmaceutical Products

 Most drug manufacturing facilities are not equipped with the appropriate methods, controls, and expertise to handle these compounds safely.
 Yet, the capital cost and complexity of doing so is significant.
 If you are planning on working with a potent compound, you will need to weigh the investment necessary to bring these capabilities in-house or to outsource them to a competent partner.
 However, it is important you verify that any potential partner has the experience, knowledge, and capabilities to safely manufacture potent compounds.

-When talking to CDMOs, ask about the containment systems and cleaning procedures mentioned above.
-The CDMO should also have analytical labs to measure the daily exposure limits and a quality assurance group that monitors the results and can provide you with documentation that the facility meets regulatory requirements.
+When evaluating a facility, it is important to review the containment systems and cleaning procedures in place.
+The facility and staff should have ready access to analytical labs to measure the daily exposure limits and a quality assurance group should monitor the results and record them in easily accessible reports.
 Facility operators should be trained on not only proper handling procedures but also what to do in the case of an emergency, such as decontamination if there is an uncontrolled release of a powder or material.
-In addition to verifying the appropriate engineering controls and procedures are in place, make sure a CDMO’s staff has scientists and engineers with knowledge in the high-potency market.
-Inquire about experience with other potent compounds as well as their track record with the FDA when it comes to manufacturing potent compounds.

 European Medicines Agency.
 (2014, November).
-Guideline on setting health based exposure limits for use in risk identification in the manufacture of different medicinal products in shared facilities.
-Retrieved from https://www.ema.europa.eu/en/documents/scientific-guideline/guideline-setting-health-based-exposure-limits-use-risk-identification-manufacture-different_en.pdf
+Guideline on setting health-based exposure limits for use in risk identification in the manufacture of different medicinal products in shared facilities.